xyuan/PSyclone/doc/transformations.rst

-Most transformations are generic as the schedule structure is independent of the API, however it often makes sense to specialise these for a particular API by adding API-specific errors checks.
+Most transformations are generic as the schedule structure is independent of the API, however it often makes sense to specialise these for a particular API by adding API-specific error checks.
 Some transformations are API-specific (or specific to a set of API's e.g. dynamo).
 Currently these different types of transformation are indicated by their names.